 Activity Evidence that supports this approach Challenge number(s) addressed To provide free breakfast (from 8am) and after school club (till 4:30pm) places for children if requested by parents/carers and deemed necessary to support the child with regards to attendance, behaviour or wellbeing.
 To request this option, parents/carers will contact the school office.
-The EEF produced a study analysing the impact of a breakfast club (Magic Breakfast) and found that there were large improvements in the perceived levels of concentration and behaviour in the classroom and that many academic outcomes also moderately improved.
-They found that breakfast club provision also improved student attendance and that the social environment of the breakfast club provided more time to relax before lessons start and benefited the students due to the nature of other activities taking place alongside breakfast.
+To provide a breakfast club provision also improved student attendance before lessons start and benefited the students due to the nature of other activities taking place alongside breakfast.
 We are extending this to include afterschool club provision to maximise the opportunities for socialisation and play with other children, which we have found is often lacking for pupil premium children.
-2,3, 4 To provide subsidised access to music lessons, trips and visits. - Music lessons will be funded for two terms after the first term has been paid for by the parent and the child shows commitment to the instrument. - Residential and day trips will be subsidised at the rate of 50%. - Clubs will be subsidised at a rate of 50%.
+2,3, 4 To provide subsidised access to music lessons, trips and visits.
+Music lessons will be funded for two terms after the first term has been paid for by the parent and the child shows commitment to the instrument.
+Residential and day trips will be subsidised at the rate of 50%.
+Clubs will be subsidised at a rate of 50%.
 The EEF has stated that arts and sports participation can have a positive impact on academic outcomes in other areas of the curriculum.
 Third Space Learning have identified that "one of the areas in which disadvantaged young people can suffer is in what's known as 'Cultural Capital' (a knowledge of the way that society works that can be encouraged by parents with such things as museum visits and discussions at family mealtimes)."
 In order to improve the cultural capital of our pupil premium children, we will subsidise trips, clubs and visits to ensure that no child misses out on these opportunities provided by the school.
 2, 4